|Project Name||Results-Based Strategy and Sector Planning in the Pacific|

 |During Project Implementation||

-The participating governments will contribute in the form of counterpart staff remuneration, office accomodation, and logistical and administrative support.
+The participating governments contributed in the form of counterpart staff remuneration, office accomodation, and logistical and administrative support.

 The TA will be implemented over a period of 54 months from 12 Dec 2012 to 30 June 2017.
 Output 1 will require an estimated 6 person-months of international and 6 person-months of national consulting services.
 Outputs 2 and 3 of the TA will be designed to flexibly address the needs for sector and thematic assessments as well as government requests, and consulting services requirements will therefore be determined on a case-by-case basis.
 The consultants will be engaged individually by ADB in accordance with the Guidelines on the Use of Consultants (2010, as amended from time to time).